rafasgj/clibuilder/CONTRIBUTING.md

 The more complete and accurate information, the easier it is to understand, find and fix the problem.

-Once the bug is filled, it will be triaged, and labelled as `bug`.
+Once the bug is filled, it will be triaged, and labelled as `bug`, if it will be fixed.

 Requesting Features